brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-tongo-eisen-martin.md

       2020.
 She was chosen for Lambda Literary Writers Retreat for Emerging LGBTQ Voices for poetry in 2021, and is currently a creative fellow at The Ruby in San Francisco.
+  - person: michal-mj-jones
+    event_bio: "Michal ‘MJ’ Jones is a poet & parent in Oakland, CA. Their work is featured or forthcoming at Anomaly, Kissing Dynamite, & Borderlands Texas Poetry Review.
+They are an Assistant Poetry Editor at Foglifter Press, a journal curating queer and trans voices, and have fellowships from the Hurston/Wright Foundation, VONA/Voices, & Kearny Street Workshop.
+They are currently an MFA graduate fellow at Mills College. "
   - person: darius-simpson
     event_bio: "Darius Simpson is a writer, educator, performer, and skilled living room dancer from Akron, Ohio.
 He was a recipient of the 2020 Ruth Lilly